Telenav/lexakai/README.md

     #
     diagram-my-project   = My Project

-The diagram name (the lowercase, hyphenated version of the marker interface) is used as a key to locate
-the title of the diagram.
+The diagram name (the lowercase, hyphenated version of the marker interface) is used as a key to locate the title of the diagram.
 For example:

-    @UmlClassDiagram(diagram = DiagramMapService.class)
+    @UmlClassDiagram(diagram = DiagramMyProject.class)

-refers to the diagram title specified by the key *diagram-map-service* in the *lexakai.properties* file.
+refers to the diagram title specified by the key *diagram-my-project* in the *lexakai.properties* file.

 ### Readme Generation and Updating <a name = "readme-generation-and-updating"></a>&nbsp; ![](documentation/images/pencil-32.png)